 "It was important that the application worked on tablets and mobile devices because my nephew doesn’t have access to a computer.
 I wanted to be able to see what he was thinking and make suggestions without struggling to explain it or have him wave the tablet around to show me.
 The first version of tumble together just let you drag parts into a grid that was shared with the other person.
-After adding a few more features it became clear it could be useful to others, so I polished it up and made it so lots of people could use it at once.
-Being able to see changes made by the other person in real time seems like something that would be really useful in schools, especially with the world in it’s current state and kids learning from home."
+After adding a few more features it became clear it could be useful to others, so I polished it up and made it so lots of people could use it at once."

 In Turing Tumble, ramps are like wires and the marbles are like electricity.
 When you place ramps on the board, you are making the paths the marbles can travel, just like how wires make the paths through which electricity can travel.